 The table above shows the Cost of Development Index for the cities of Springdale, Rogers and Bentonville and the state of Arkansas with respect to Fayetteville.
-The development index was recalculated on March 17, 2008 by compiling fees levied on different building types for a variety of services such as water, sewage, public safety, roads, parks, libraries, etc. The City of Fayetteville is indexed at 100, allowing a percentage comparison for the cost of development in neighboring cities.
+The development index was recalculated on September 12, 2008 by compiling fees levied on different building types for a variety of services such as water, sewage, public safety, roads, parks, libraries, etc. The City of Fayetteville is indexed at 100, allowing a percentage comparison for the cost of development in neighboring cities.
 For example, the residential cost of development in the City of Springdale is 36 percent of the cost in Fayetteville.

 During the second quarter of 2008, the City of Rogers enacted a new Tree Ordinance which requires a grading permit fee of \$1000 if more than 6 trees are cut during the course of a year.
 The City of Springdale approved sign regulations limiting the height of signs along the Tyson Parkway, while the City of Bentonville's Planning Commission imposed new commercial design standards.
 The City of Centerton increased water and sewer rates while the City of Fayetteville is about to consider an increase in the water and sewer impact fees.
+The City of Bentonville is beginning to consider removal of impact fees.

-Table 20: 2008-2017 Highway Construction Plans
+Table 19: 2008-2017 Highway Construction Plans